10-Day Guided Tour Package of the Complete Ring Road of Iceland with Reykjavik

 • More

-Today, you'll be exploring the wild and remote Eastfjords.
-This part of the country is known for its quiet fishing villages and winding mountain roads.
+Today, you'll be exploring the wild and remote Eastfjords, a region known for its quiet fishing villages and winding mountain roads.
+Gorgeous mountain views will mesmerize you throughout the day as you wind along toward the capital of East Iceland, Egilsstadir.

 The Eastfjords is a 75-mile (120-kilometer) coastline stretch.
 It starts from the south in Berufjordur to the north in the fishing village of Borgarfjordur Eystri.

-In the evening, you will unwind at your accommodation in East Iceland.
+In the evening, you will unwind at a cozy hotel in Egilsstadir, relaxed and ready for the next adventure.

 Read more